-On October 6, 1884, Secretary of the Navy William E. Chandler signed General Order 325, which began by simply stating: "A college is here by established for an advanced course of professional study for naval officers, to be known as the U.S. Naval War College."
+On October 6, 1884, Secretary of the Navy William E. Chandler signed General Order 325, which began by simply stating: "A college is hereby established for an advanced course of professional study for naval officers, to be known as the U.S. Naval War College."
 As its first President, Rear Admiral Stephen B. Luce set a course for the Naval War College that endures to this day.
 He mused, "Fancy a university man aspiring to the honors of the legal profession and ignoring the law school and the science of law!. . . .
 It must strike anyone who thinks about it as extraordinary that we, members of the profession of arms should never have undertaken the study of our real business."

 Luce's zeal for the college emanated throughout the faculty and its subsequent Presidents.
-Alfred Thayer Mahan, a faculty member who later became President of the college, delivered a series of lectures that were published several years later as a book in 1890: The Influence of Sea Power Upon History, 1660-1783.
-Almost overnight, it gave Mahan a position of prominence and very rapidly increased the respect the school received.
-Despite wide acceptance of Mahan's views, the early years of the Naval War

-College were not without difficulties.
-It mainly faced internal opposition from within the Navy, as many officers firmly believed that everything an officer needed to know was technical and could be learned at sea.
-The college employed a technique of tactical and operational analysis to acquaint officers with procedures for estimating military situations, determining action, drafting appropriate implementing orders, and evaluating results.
-This was accompanied by an elaborate program of war gaming, pioneered by the Germans as Kriegspiel and first introduced in the U.S. Navy at Newport in 1886.
-Distance education was introduced at the College in 1914.
+Alfred Thayer Mahan, a faculty member who later became President of the college, delivered a series of lectures later published as a book in 1890: The Influence of Sea Power Upon History, 1660-1783.
+This highly influential book rapidly increased the school's international prominence while also making Mahan the preeminent naval warfare expert of his day.
+Despite wide acceptance of Mahan's views, the early years of the Naval War College were not without difficulties.
+Opposition to the college came mainly from within the ranks.
+Officers felt that everything they needed to know was technical and could be learned at sea.
+However, the college's focus on teaching tactical and operational analysis techniques to acquaint officers with procedures for estimating military situations, determining action, drafting appropriate implementing orders, and evaluating results expanded the technical knowledge gained from shipboard life.
+Accompanying this focus was an elaborate wargaming program pioneered by the Germans as Kriegspiel and first introduced in the U.S. Navy at Newport in 1886.
+Further expanding the college's impact, distance education was introduced at the college in 1914.

-Naval War College war games quickly captured the imagination of professionals and laymen alike Theodore Roosevelt wrote prior to one of his four visits to the school, "I want to time my visit so as to see one of your big strategic games."
-By August 1917, these techniques made the college a laboratory for strategic and operational planning, and almost every war plan adopted between 1890 and 1917 was prepared by Naval War College officers, in cooperation with the Office of Naval Intelligence and the Navy's General Board.
+Naval War College war games quickly captured the imagination of professionals and laypeople alike.
+For example, Theodore Roosevelt wrote before one of his four visits to the school, "I want to time my visit so as to see one of your big strategic games."
+By August 1917, these techniques made the college a laboratory for strategic and operational planning.
+Naval War College officers prepared almost every war plan adopted between 1890 and 1917 in cooperation with the Office of Naval Intelligence and the Navy's General Board.

-The College excelled in times of peace before significant military conflict.
 After World War II, Fleet Admiral Chester Nimitz said of the war in the Pacific: "The war with Japan had been re-enacted in the game rooms here [at the Naval War College] by so many people and in so many different ways that nothing that happened during the war was a surprise-absolutely nothing except the kamikaze tactics towards the end of the war; we had not visualized those."